juliancorrea93/data_structs_cpp/README.md

 3. Implement 3-ary Tree and associated algorithms
 4. Implement Graphs and associated algorithms

+To Employers:
+  Thank you for taking the time to check out my profile!
+Since my knowledge of C++ is always growing alongside this project as time goes on, I will seek to improve the quality of my code and implement each planned structure better than the previous.
+Again, thank you for visiting my page and hope to hear from you soon!

 DISCLAIMERS:
 This is purely a practice project that I am using to gain better knowledge of the C++ programming language and practice my data structures knowledge.